-Predicated on his more than 30 years’ experience as a practicing scientist, and other professional roles that include adjunct professor, manager of multi-million dollar research facilities, and developer of consortia, Dylla has become a strong advocate for the physical sciences and their fundamental contributions to society.
+Predicated on his more than 40 years’ experience as a practicing scientist, and other professional roles that include adjunct professor, manager of multi-million dollar research facilities, and developer of consortia, Dylla became a strong advocate for the physical sciences and their fundamental contributions to society.
 The author of more than 190 publications, Dylla is an advocate for scientific journals and for improved access to scientific information through various business models.
 In 2009 Dylla helped organize and participated in the Scholarly Publishing Roundtable under the aegis of the US House Science and Technology Committee.
 The Roundtable developed consensus recommendations for the development of public access policies for scholarly data and publications; many of its recommendations were folded into the America COMPETES Act of 2010.
 Since then, Dylla has worked closely with colleagues in the publishing and librarian communities and in the federal government to implement public access projects that protect scientific integrity and the scholarly publishing enterprise.

 Prior to coming to AIP, Dylla served as Chief Technology Officer and as Associate Director at DOE's Jefferson Lab, where he spearheaded the Free Electron Laser (FEL) program.
 He held various positions at the Princeton Plasma Physics Laboratory, where he helped develop technology for nuclear fusion reactors, particle accelerators, and materials processing.
 He received his Ph.D. in physics from MIT, is a Past President and Fellow of the AVS and a Fellow of the American Physical Society and the American Association for the Advancement of Science.